Charles Allen Prosser School of Technology: Service area and enrollment

 Prosser is a shared regional center rather than a stand-alone comprehensive high school.
 A 1990s description by the U.S. Department of Education characterized the school as providing technical instruction to students from multiple school corporations in Clark, Floyd, Harrison, Scott and Washington counties in southern Indiana.
 Later alumni and workforce-development materials indicate that Prosser serves students from school districts across five counties and draws juniors and seniors from more than twenty public and private high schools in the region.

 Alumni and promotional sources describe Prosser as one of the largest, and in some contexts the largest, career center in Indiana, with more than two dozen CTE programs and an annual enrollment that has been reported in the range of roughly 1,300 to 1,500 students.

 The National Center for Education Statistics lists Prosser as a vocational school in the New Albany–Floyd County Consolidated School District, with a grade span of 6–12 and 32.56 full-time equivalent classroom teachers as of the 2023–2024 school year; enrollment is reported as zero because students are counted at their home high schools rather than at the shared CTE center.

 Postsecondary credit and partnerships

 Many Prosser programs offer dual credit through partnerships with area colleges and universities.
-Program descriptions identify Ivy Tech Community College (particularly the Sellersburg and Noblesville campuses) and Vincennes University as major dual-credit and early-college partners, with students able to earn transcripted college credits while completing their high school CTE coursework.
+Program descriptions identify Ivy Tech Community College (particularly the Sellersburg and Noblesville campuses) and Vincennes University as major dual-credit and early-college partners, with students able to earn transcribed college credits while completing their high school CTE coursework.

 Some pathways, such as aviation maintenance and selected health and technical programs, allow students to complete substantial portions of an associate degree curriculum while at Prosser and to continue at a partner institution after high school graduation to complete the degree or additional certifications.